timmc/johnny/HACK.md

 - Steal tests from other URL libs
 - Equality & comparators (see RFC 3986 section 6)
 - Cloning
+- Roundtripping of encoding decisions.
+May want to preserve:
+  - Case of percent-encodes (%2f vs. %2F)
+  - Encoding of optionally-encoded chars (e.g. "?" in query)
+  - Empty query components (e.g. "&&")

 ## Features to add